joebowbeer/PuckCC/README.md

 Program the Puck.js using the [Espruino Web IDE](https://www.espruino.com/ide/) via the free WebBLE App.

-After programming, you may need to turn Bluetooth off/on on the iOS device before it will connect to the Puck.js.
+After programming, you may need to toggle Bluetooth off/on on the iOS device before it will connect to the Puck.js.